wuyuhan3z/wuyuhan3z.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yuhan Wu (吴钰晗), a Ph.D. student majoring in Computer Science at Peking University, advised by Prof. [Tong Yang](https://yangtonghome.github.io/).
+I'm Yuhan Wu (吴钰晗), a Ph.D. candidate majoring in Computer Science at Peking University, advised by Prof. [Tong Yang](https://yangtonghome.github.io/).

-My research interests lies in all interesting data structures from network systems, databases, and etc.
+My research interests lies in all interesting data structures from networks, storage, databases, and more, with a keen interest in large models.

+Email: yuhan.wu AAT pku.edu.cn

+Wechat: yuhanwuuu

+Ins: yuhanwuuuu

 Last updated: October 17, 2023.